 - Compound (Call us and we can help you figure it out)

 Our trained and certified tire press technicians can replace tires on-site for almost any brand or type of forklift.
-Tire replacement service includes removal and installation of new tires as well as disposal of old forklift tires.
+Forklift tire replacement service includes removal and installation of new tires as well as disposal of old forklift tires.